When to File for an Employment-Based Green Card: Timing an I-140 Petition

 The length of time it takes USCIS to make decisions on I-140 petitions depend on what service center the petition is filed at and what category it's filed under.
 Check the USCIS website for current processing times when beginning the process.

 Most I-140 categories are eligible for premium processing, which is requested using Form I-907.
 If your category is eligible for premium processing, the I-140 petition will be processed in 15 calendar days.
+The premium processing time for National Interest Waiver and multinational manager I-140 petitions is 45 calendar days.
 An additional fee is required for this service.
-(But keep an eye on the USCIS website with regard to premium processing; it sometimes suspends this service.)

 It is not uncommon for I-140 petitions to be delayed, by USCIS sending a request for evidence (RFE), asking for follow up documents or information.
 If an RFE is issued on your case, you will be given a deadline, typically 87 days, by which to respond.
 Your case should be decided upon within 60 to 90 days after submitting a response.
-If you used premium processing, you can expect a final decision within 15 calendar days of when USCIS receives your response.
+If you used premium processing, you can expect a final decision within 15 (or 45) calendar days of when USCIS receives your response.

-Particular Timing Issues for People in H-1B Status
+Unique Timing Issues for People in H-1B Status

 If you are in the United States as an H-1B worker, make sure your labor certification application or I-140 petition is filed at least one year before you reach the end of your six-year period in H-1B status.